• Skip to primary navigation

 • Heavy Cream - Adds creaminess and helps thicken the pot pie.

-• Sea Salt, Black Pepper, & Ground Thyme - Seasoning that add loads of flavor.
-And don't sleep on the the ground thyme, in my opionion, it's the taste that makes this pot pie so special!
+• Sea Salt, Black Pepper, And Ground Thyme - Seasoning that adds flavor.
+And don't sleep on the ground thyme.
+In my opinion, it's the taste that makes this pot pie so special!

 • Egg - For brushing the top of the crust.
-Makes it crispy and shiny.
+It makes the crust crispy and shiny.

 dough formed into a ball in bowl of food processor

 Start by preparing the pie crust.
-I used my Paleo & Keto Pie Crust but feel free to sub my Paleo Pie Crust if you're not low-carb.
+I used my Keto Pie Crust, but feel free to sub my Paleo Pie Crust if you're not low-carb.

-Place the crust in the fridge while you make the filling.
+5. Chill the dough while you make the filling.

 chopped onion, celery, and carrot